BrenoSLima/bootcamp/README.md

 # Data science Bootcamp

-Click on the .ipynb files to visualize the documents

 ## What it is
 Different tasks i made in a bootcamp.
 They were written by me and were based on courses, articles and videos about various data science topic, such as NLP, computer vision, deep learning and more.